MSEndpointMgr/EDGEProfiles/README.md

 # EDGEProfiles
 PowerShell module to handle backup and restore of EDGE browser profiles for the current user.

+#Installation
+Install-Module EDGEProfiles

+#Works/tested on
+Windows 10 20H2 and newer
+Windows 11 Preview and newer
+All EDGE Chromium versions should theoretically be supported.

+#Help

 **.Synopsis**

   Allows for easy backup and restore of Microsoft EDGE (Anaheim) Profiles.